OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ### Step 4 (only for simulated data): Check final model against simulation

 Since all our data and model was simulated, we can see how well `cv_iht` combined with `L0_reg` estimated the true model.
-For this example, we find that IHT found every simulated predictor, with 0 false positives.
+For this example, we find that IHT found both nongenetic predictor, but missed 2 genetic predictors.
+The 2 genetic predictors that we missed had much smaller effect size, so given that we only had 1000 samples, this is hardly surprising.

 ```julia